stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![route-values](images/route-values.png)

-    `targetPort: http` represents the port on which the backend service is listening to handle incoming traffic.

     > You can change or add any configuration for the route.
 To see more configurations [click](https://github.com/stakater/application.git).

 1. Run `tilt up` at the root of your directory.
 Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.